 October.
 Already.
 Indonesia and Komodo are far away.
-And my underwater photos sleep at the bottom of the hard drive for three months!
-I rediscover them these days with a new eye, astonished.
-I can not believe it.
-I saw all that, me?
+And my underwater photos have been sleeping at the bottom of the hard drive for three months!
+I'm rediscovering them these days with new, astonished eyes.
+I can't believe it!
+Did I see all this?
 It's crazy.

 In short, what is crazy about Komodo is the profusion and the infinite variety of wildlife under water.
 Corals explode in color, gorgonians are giant bushes, barrel sponges can hold a man, and the banks of gaterini, so photogenic, are everywhere.

-I have been diving for a long time in Asia, and Indonesia is by far my favorite destination.
+I've been diving in Asia for a long time, and Indonesia is by far my favourite destination.
 This huge string of islands seems inexhaustible.
 Impossible to be jaded!

 And Komodo, where I had never soaked my fins before last summer, has now gone to the top of my little personal top asian dive sites ...

 The Komodo National Marine Park is located in what are called the Small Islands of Sunda (it's all the way to the east, near Flores, after Bali, Lombok and Sumbawa).
 It is further and less accessible than Bali.
 Diving is not as cheap as in Thailand.
 There can be currents of madness.
 But it's really worth it.

 I keep a dazzled memory, really.
 I love going back to the surface, amazed, like a kid, forgetting everything.
 This happiness, that happiness, seemed to me more intense in Komodo than elsewhere.